hdorgeval/Setup-your-Mac-to-develop-NativeScript-Apps/setup-android-emulator-on-mac-os-x.md

 Click the Next button.

 In the System Image, select the system image Nougat, API Level 25 , ABI x86 :

 ![](/assets/Screen Shot 2016-12-27 at 16.57.28.png)

-Click on the download link to donloawd the selected System Image.
+Click on the download link to download the selected System Image.